henrik42/buttle/README.md

   `driver`.
 With that you don't even need to set the system property `buttle.user-file` to load your own code.
 You just need a dir that the classpath/classloader of your app points to.

-* add `:class-for-name` option to _Buttle_ JDBC-URL so that _Buttle_ can be used to load JDBC drives when the SPI doesn't work.

 * add `:driver-class` option to _Buttle_ JDBC-URL so that _Buttle_ directly instanciates and uses that driver to delegate to (and not